Azure/PSRule.Rules.Azure/docs/setup/configuring-rules.md

 PSRule for Azure include several rules that can be configured.
 Setting these values overrides the default configuration with organization specific values.

+To use a configuration option, you **must** use the minimum version specified.
+Earlier versions of PSRule for Azure will ignore the configuration option.

 !!!
 Tip
     Each of these configuration options are set within the `ps-rule.yaml` file.
     To learn how to set configuration options see [Configuring options][1].